Free shipping on orders over £30

 What charity is money raised for?

 The charity changes every year and is generally an environmental charity.
-Past charities we have supported were NARC (Neptunes Army of Rubbish Cleaners who cleaned up rubbish in the sea), The Wildlife Trust and Greenpeace.
-We are taking suggestions for the 2025 benefactor now.
+Past charities we have supported were NARC (Neptune's Army of Rubbish Cleaners who cleaned up rubbish in the sea), The Wildlife Trust, Greenpeace and Sea Trust Wales.

-Oil pinting entered by Mariett Voke in 2019
+Oil painting entered by Mariett Voke in 2019

 2024 entry by Samara Van Rijswijk